roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Security/Use the inspection component to check for workload security risks in an ACK cluster.md

 This topic describes how to use the inspection component to check for real-time security risks of running applications in a Container Service for Kubernetes \(ACK\) cluster and how to view inspection reports.

 A managed or dedicated cluster of Kubernetes 1.14.8 or later is created.
-For more information, see [Create a managed kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed kubernetes cluster.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).

 ## Grant permissions to a RAM user